langchain-ai/langgraph/docs/docs/tutorials/auth/getting_started.md

 ![No auth](./img/no_auth.png)

 Now that we've seen the base LangGraph app, let's add authentication to it!

+???+ tip "Placeholder token"

     In part 1, we will start with a hard-coded token for illustration purposes.
     We will get to a "production-ready" authentication scheme in part 3, after mastering the basics.

 ## Adding Authentication